Nzabineshamer/dru/README.md

+**Drug Interaction Info App
+**
-A web application that provides users with real-time information on drug interactions and safety alerts using external APIs.
+web application that provides users with real-time information on drug interactions and safety alerts using external APIs.

 ✅ Deployed across a multi-container lab infrastructure (Web01, Web02, and Load Balancer Lb01) using Docker and HAProxy.
 🔗 Live via http://localhost.